Exposed: 6 Devastating Mistakes to Avoid in Flight Training

 But they wouldn’t let me solo until I had completed all their requirements.
 One of these requirements was to complete 15 different 25 question quizzes and have them reviewed and corrected to 100% with my instructor.
 This took easily 4 ground sessions.
 And because I was working full time and traveling for work, I could only meet my instructor on weekends and at the same time I needed to keep flying to stay up on my skill.
 But I couldn’t fly solo so I had to fly with my instructor.
 The instructor was always booked up on weekends and it costs more to fly with the instructor.

 This is easily understood but I seemed to forget it too many times during my training.
 If you have to fly with an instructor, you have to pay for their time and it costs more than flying solo.
 So anytime you need practice in the pattern you should be doing it solo to save yourself money.
-Avoid having to fly with your instructor and losing currency on the requirements from the FAA and your flight school.
+Avoid having to fly with your instructor (as long as it is safe to do so) and losing currency on the requirements from the FAA and your flight school.

 Finding the Right Flight Instructor